DaniAkash/hackerrank-solutions/README.md

 # hackerrank-solutions
 Solutions to HackerRank Problems.
-Mostly written in python
+Mostly written in python (will be upadating it regularly)